MunicipalAI/research/Community Issue Automation/README.md

 # Overview
+## Beginning
+The City of Tulsa was trying to solve the problem of blight using community based approaches.
+This led to throwing people at the problem, ultimataly increasing budgets.
+When Ben Harris took over running Urban Data Pioneers, one of the first projects was using computer vision to identify issues instead of humans.
+This led to the [RefuseAI(2019)](https://www.cityoftulsa.org/media/10643/refuse-artificial-intelligence.pptx) project.
+Then to the [NuisanceAI(2020)](https://www.cityoftulsa.org/media/13324/urban-data-pioneers-refuse-project.pdf) project.
+Later, [OPSI](https://www.cityoftulsa.org/government/departments/finance/performance-strategy-and-innovation/) performed additional research identifying key metrics such as 40% false positive rates.

 ## Simplest Solution
 The results show a complex problem.
 The simplest solution is to send out a certified letter ($5) for each reported issue.
 However, from a city management perspective it will be unclear if there are actual issues and thus a high false positive rate.
 While this would reduce a budget, it is not a high quality, trustworthy solution.